 Therefore, I did a research on possible TEFL courses that can be recommended to you, with good reputation, and easy to legalize in Vietnam.
 I found out a serious company that gives different options to legalize the document (no need to travel to the US or UK to do it).

 Its name is ITTT (International TEFL and TESOL Training) and I explain carefully the reasons to recommend it in this other post.
-Anyway, if you book it through this link, you will get a 15% discount for reading this blog.

 A letter certifying at least 3 years of teaching experience

-- A medical check that can be done in some hospitals of Hanoi.
+It can be done in some hospitals of Hanoi.
 It validates that you are able to work.

 The legalization to get a Working Permit in Vietnam